amalyali/eSASS/docs/simulating_data/overview.md

 # Simulating eROSITA observations with SIXTE

+Python scripts for SIXTE simulations of eROSITA observations can be found [here](https://github.com/amalyali/eSASS).

+Below are some basic notes/tips on using SIXTE.

 ## Brief overview
 SIXTE is an end-to-end simulator for X-ray observations.
 It requires defining an instrument-independent sky model in a simput file (this effectively provides details of each source’s sky position, flux in a reference energy band, X-ray spectrum, light curve, image if